CLMitchell provides information and advice about living, working, studying, and holidaying in Ireland on her website Relocating to Ireland.

 Tips and Advice for Moving to Ireland

-I learnt a lot throughout my journey of moving to Ireland and have used my experiences to develop a website www.relocatingtoireland.com to assist people like you to make the move.
+I learnt a lot throughout my journey of moving to Ireland and have used my experiences to assist people like you to make the move.
 The following is a selection of tips and advice for those of you thinking of making the move to Ireland.

-- Ireland drive on the left hand side and love roundabouts.
+- Ireland drives on the left-hand side and loves roundabouts.
 Make driving easier by purchasing a GPS with Irish maps.
 Note that depending on the length of your trip it may be cheaper to buy your own GPS, or Irish Maps SD card for your existing GPS, rather than hiring one from the car hire company.
+Alternatively, you can save money by using Google's free offline maps which you can use without roaming or wifi.

 - The cost of immigrating to Ireland is high.
 The costs you need to consider are visa fees, airfares, moving costs and the cost of setting up a new home.
 Don’t forget to include the rental deposit in your calculations as well as a month’s rent in advance.
 Be aware that bringing pets with you can be very expensive.